uncloud-registry/StorageBeat/er-post.md

 ## Risk

-Each storage service is associated with a set of risks that something will impair our use of the service in the future.
+Each storage service is associated with a set of risks that something will impair our use of the service or increase our costs in the future.
 Weighing up these risks is part of the job of selecting which service to use.
-We therefore introduce the elements of a risk framework for storage services.
-We attempt a rough classification of risks, risk measurement, and mitigation strategies in centralised and decentralised storage services.
-Since risk analysis requires us to consider not only what service ought to be delivered, but also all the reasons that it might not, risk assessment actually comprises the bulk of the work of evaluating storage services.
+Part of our job, then, is to build out a risk framework for storage services.
+Since risk analysis requires us to consider not only what service ought to be delivered, but also all the reasons that it might not, this risk framework actually comprises the bulk of the task.

 Since the core offering of decentralised storage is the ability to mitigate counterparty risks through **provider diversification**, a good risk framework is particularly essential to communicating its selling points vis-à-vis tradcloud storage.

+We attempt a rough classification of risks, risk measurement, and mitigation strategies in centralised and decentralised storage services.
 In terms of the functioning of the storage service itself, we must consider the following questions:

 * Will I be able to use the service in the future?
 * Will the service function correctly in the future?